ArunHub/family-tree/README.md

 - how to reuse the code in DOM
 - Recursion

-- Started with variable width size and ended up with faulty SVG drawings.
+- Started with variable width size and ended up with faulty SVG path lines.
 - Again started with fresh thoughts to design with fixed width and drawn with single svg using a pattern found.
-- Achieving the pattern with some formulas was helpful in designing the tree perfectly.
+- Achieving the pattern with some formulas was helpful in designing the tree perfectly (attached paper images).
 - Rewrote the most of the logic more than 3 times with resusability in mind.
 - Focusing on building the tree with many combinations by leaving misc features like person picture and cosmetics changes.
 - Fortunately, ForeignObject element in SVG came to resue for DOM structure.
 Initially i thought ForeignObject is bad practice.